-Overview of ex-post mitigation for physical withholding settlement charge - As described in MM 14.1, the IESO will apply market power mitigation tests to determine whether any market participants engaged in physical withholding.
+Overview of ex-post mitigation for physical withholding settlement charge - As described in MM 14.1, the IESO will apply market power mitigation tests to determine whether any market participants of dispatchable generation resources, dispatchable loads, and dispatchable electricity storage resources, engaged in physical withholding.
 These mitigation processes will test for physical withholding in both the day-ahead market and real-time market.